robm26/cost/AutoScaling/README.md

 The time to complete changes to capacity, after requested, could add additional couple of minutes delay as well.

+If you already are using Auto Scaling with a DynamoDB table, click to the Cloudwatch console and then click on [Alarms](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#alarmsV2:), to see the details of the Auto Scaling automation.

 ![Auto Scaling Model](https://dynamodb-images.s3.amazonaws.com/img/AutoScalingModel.png)

 ## Steps